apgeorg/nfiniity_utils/README.md

 # nfiniity-utils
-Diverse python utils by nfiniity GmbH
+Diverse python utils by http://www.nfiniity.com/

 ## Installation
 ### There are two ways to install nfiniity-utils: